Towards Automated Discovery of Asymmetric Mempool DoS in Blockchains: Background

-After EIP-1559~\cite{me:eip1559}, \textit{GasPrice} is divided into two components: $BasePrice$ and $PriorityPrice$, that is, $\textit{GasPrice}=BasePrice+PriorityPrice$.
-Blockchain nodes follow the Ethereum protocol to derive $BasePrice$ from Gas utilization in recent blocks.
-The fees associated with the $BasePrice$ are burnt upon transaction inclusion. $PriorityPrice$ is set by the transaction sender. }} { \ignore{ {\bf Transactions and fees}: Given an Ethereum transaction $tx$, its fee is the product of \textit{GasUsed} and \textit{GasPrice}, that is, $tx.fee=\textit{GasUsed}*\textit{GasPrice}$. \textit{tx.GasUsed} is the sum of a fixed $21000$ Gas (for computation done for basic transaction validation) and a variable amount proportional to the computations caused by smart-contract execution in $tx$. \textit{GasUsed} is determined only after the execution of $tx$.
+{ \ignore{ {\bf Transactions and fees}: Given an Ethereum transaction $tx$, its fee is the product of \textit{GasUsed} and \textit{GasPrice}, that is, $tx.fee=\textit{GasUsed}*\textit{GasPrice}$. \textit{tx.GasUsed} is the sum of a fixed $21000$ Gas (for computation done for basic transaction validation) and a variable amount proportional to the computations caused by smart-contract execution in $tx$. \textit{GasUsed} is determined only after the execution of $tx$.
 Typically, a transaction is executed when selected to be included in the next block, and the fees of the transaction are charged when the next block is finalized with sufficient confirmations.

 In Ethereum, the sender of $tx$ may also set $tx.Gas$, which is the upper bound of \textit{GasUsed}.
 After EIP-1559, $\textit{GasPrice}=BasePrice+PriorityPrice$, where the $BasePrice$ is decided by the blockchain and its associated fees are burnt upon transaction inclusion.
 The validator collects the rest of the fees, namely, $\textit{GasUsed}*(PriorityPrice)$. } }